Tenza/configurations/ArchLinux Installation/README.md

 This notebook has two graphics cards, intel and nvidia.
 In order to manage them we use `bumblebee` that is Optimus for GNU/Linux.

-> sudo pacman –S mesa-dri xf86-video-intel nvidia bumblebee
+> sudo pacman -S mesa-dri xf86-video-intel nvidia bumblebee

 Configure bumblebee: